07 Exit Bus Oracle

 HashConsensus - Used to flexibly submit exit requests

-Additionally, ValidatorsExitBusOracle processes the ReportData main report and ExitRequestsData data is processed within a single function call, to emit event.
+Additionally, ValidatorsExitBusOracle processes the ReportData main report and ExitRequestsData data within a single function call and emits events.

 ValidatorsExitBusOracle also supports the standard Oracle consensus process.
 Its overall structure is consistent with AccountingOracle and is still based on: